 Do not park, idle or drive your vehicle on dry grass or other dry ground cover.
 The emission system heats up the engine compartment and exhaust system, creating the risk of fire.

 Do not start the engine in a closed garage or in other enclosed areas.
 Exhaust fumes can be toxic.
 Always open the garage door before you start the engine.

 Exhaust leaks may result in entry of harmful and potentially lethal fumes into the passenger compartment.
 If you smell exhaust fumes inside your vehicle, have your vehicle inspected immediately.
 Do not drive if you smell exhaust fumes.

 If you disconnect the battery, your vehicle may exhibit some unusual driving characteristics for approximately

 5 mi (8 km) after you reconnect it.This is because the engine management system must realign itself with the engine.
 You can disregard any unusual driving characteristics during this period.

 The powertrain control system meets all Canadian interference-causing equipment standard requirements regulating the impulse electrical field or radio noise.

-When you start your vehicle, avoid pressing the accelerator pedal until the ready to drive indicator illuminates.
-Only use the accelerator pedal when you have difficulty starting your vehicle.
+When you start the engine, avoid pressing the accelerator pedal before and during operation.
+Only use the accelerator pedal when you have difficulty starting the engine.